dtrelogan/react-formstate/docs/criticisms.md

 ### It does not embody pure functional programming

 Nope.
 It uses a mishmash of styles, just like React.
-(React uses class inheritance!)
+(React uses class/prototype inheritance!)

 I really like FP, but I think an imperative UnitOfWork class that mutates data presents no risk and is easier to use for its limited intended purpose.